-While your brand might use a color palette, think about the tone and voice of your presentation and adjust your color choices slightly to incorporate it.
+While your brand might use a color palette, think about the tone and voice of your presentation and adjust your color choices slightly to incorporate them.

 You might think that there is no right or wrong color in a presentation, but various studies have shown the impact of color on people and brands.
 For instance, black might symbolize seriousness and even courage and elegance.
 Green might symbolize the color of nature, life, and peace.
 It also shows a sense of growth and stability.

 Keep in mind that people are often judged by their physical appearance, and when choosing a color in your presentation, it’s the appearance of your content and presentation that can have the maximum impact.

 Focus on using a color wheel to guide you in choosing the best combination of colors for your presentation.

 According to research, colors in the presentation can improve your audience’s decision-making.
 So, focus on using the right color to ensure your audience takes the desired action.

 You’ve heard that an image is worth a thousand words, rightly so, because pictures enable you to remember things in greater detail and for a more extended period.

 According to the picture superiority effect, pictures and text can help increase memory attention after three days.

 Using images and icons can help you improve your audience’s retention.
 Focus on using infographics and photos to convey your information in a visually appealing manner.

 If you’re talking about a product, focus on incorporating product photos in your presentation.